srsran/srsRAN_Project_docs/docs/source/tutorials/source/srsUE/source/index.rst

 Multiple gNBs connected to a single Docker-based Open5gs
 ========================================================
-To connect the 2nd gNB to the same Open5gs running in docker, one need to add a second IP address to the bridge interface connecting to the Open5gs docker container.
+To connect the 2nd gNB to the same Open5gs running in docker, one needs to add a second IP address to the bridge interface connecting to the Open5gs docker container.

 1. Get the name of the Open5gs docker bridge: